MajidAbdelilah/ft_printf/README.md

-the goal create a mini printf
+the goal create your own printf